YunusEmreAlps/Flutter_E-Book_App/ebook_app/README.md

 ## About The Project
 E-Book (reading book) app design by flutter, at home page it shows you some recommended books, also the book of the day.
 At the bottom you gonna find your most recent book that you read.
 On details page book info with it's chapters.

-- You can read books. (for this feature I use flutter_pdfview library)
+- You can read books. (for this feature, I use flutter_pdfview library)
+- Ebook Reader is free.

 ### Built With